 You pass some local houses or fruit shake stands while the local Thai people either are taking a nap or greet you also with a bright smile, in the meantime you´re constantly surrounded by an immense nature, hearing the jungle sounds and the most beautiful butterflies will cross your path all the time.
 For the night time, you can go to Ting Tong Bar or Mong Bar where local island guys are copying Bob Marley on their reggae nights.

 Spending the night with stormy weather, jungle noises and weird insects!

-- Avoid the crowds, from the tourists going here on a boat trips from other islands, by going there before 09.30 am or after 03.30 pm
+- Avoid the crowds, the tourists who are going here on a boat trip from other islands, by going there before 09.30 am or after 03.30 pm

 - If you arrive after 03.30 pm you don´t pay the 200 Baht entrance fee

 - Check the tides before you go in, you can only enter the cave during low tide